 Cheagle: A Chihuahua and Beagle cross

 Cavalier King Charles Spaniel:

-Cavalier King Charles Spaniel is a toy dog breed which has been one of the most popular breeds among the royal figures such as Queen Victoria, Charles I, and Charles II.
-It is easy to train and is an ideal lap dog.
+Cavalier King Charles Spaniel is a toy dog breed that has been one of the most popular breeds among the royal figures such as Queen Victoria, Charles I, and Charles II for a long time.
+It is an easily-trainable dog, as well as, an ideal lap dog.
 Cavalier was originated in the United Kingdom but currently, it is among the most popular dog breeds in the United States.
 It is a social, friendly, and playful breed.

 Cavapoo: A Cavalier King Charles Spaniel and Poodle mix.